|

 Opener’s 2 Notrump rebid is invitational with 22-23 points,

-2N - ?: with a bust.
+responder may pass2N - ?: with a bust.
 Responder’s rebid should be

 treated the same as when an opener began with a 2 Notrump call.